Dave Bristol

-James David Bristol (born June 23, 1933) is an American former manager in Major League Baseball in the 1960s and 1970s.
-He managed the Cincinnati Reds, Milwaukee Brewers, Atlanta Braves, and San Francisco Giants during this period.
+James David Bristol (born June 23, 1933) is an American former professional baseball player, coach and manager.
+He played in minor league baseball as a second baseman from 1951 to 1961 before going on to become a manager in Major League Baseball (MLB) for the Cincinnati Reds, Milwaukee Brewers, Atlanta Braves, and San Francisco Giants.
+He also served as a coach for the Philadelphia Phillies and Montreal Expos.
+His career as a coach and manager in professional baseball spanned 44 years.
+As a manager, Bristol played an integral role in the development of the Cincinnati Reds dynasty known as the Big Red Machine.
+He was inducted into the Cincinnati Reds Hall of Fame in 2018.

 Success in the minors, and with the Reds

-Bristol attended high school at the Baylor School in Chattanooga, TN.
+Bristol attended high school at the Baylor School in Chattanooga, Tennessee.
 He went on to University of North Carolina at Chapel Hill and Western Carolina University.
+Bristol worked as an assistant football coach at Murphy High School in Cherokee County, North Carolina.
 A right-handed hitting and throwing infielder, he never played in the Major Leagues.
 Bristol became a playing manager in the Cincinnati farm system at the age of 24 with the Hornell Redlegs of the Class D New York–Penn League in 1957.
 By 1964, he was managing the Reds' top farm team, the San Diego Padres of the Pacific Coast League, where, at age 31, he won a pennant and playoff title—the fifth league championship of his eight-year career to date.
 In nine seasons (1957–65) as a minor league pilot, his teams won 652 games and lost 562 (.537).

 In 1966, Bristol was named to the Reds' coaching staff, and when the team performed badly under rookie skipper Don Heffner, Bristol took over the club as manager on July 13.
-At 33, he was the youngest pilot in the Major Leagues that season through 1969.
-Bristol guided the Reds through 3 winning seasons, but he was dismissed following the 1969 campaign.
-Sparky Anderson, who took over from Bristol, would go into the Baseball Hall of Fame as the leader of the "Big Red Machine".
+Bristol guided the Reds through three winning seasons, but he was dismissed following the 1969 campaign.
+Sparky Anderson, who took over, would go into the Baseball Hall of Fame as the leader of the "Big Red Machine".

-Cincinnati (298–265, .529) represented the highwater mark of Bristol's managing career.
-He would never manage another winning club.
+Cincinnati (298–265, .529) represented the high-water mark of Bristol's managing career.
+He never managed another winning club.